shiraji/kenkenpa/README.md

 ## What is `@TakeOff`?

 When children hop to another circle, they "take off" the current circle. `@TakeOff` is an annotation that represents "Run this method when the current state changed from this state."
 This annocation is useful when the state require clean up.
 Annotated method must not have parameters.
+A state of `@TakeOff` should be at least one state that defines at `@Hop`'s `from` parameter.
 Also, `void` should be return type.
 (You can still set return type but you have no way to get the return value)

 ```java
 @KenKenPa("CIRCLE1")